- Instructor Training

 This was a great decision for two main reasons:

-time I have now worked up to being the proud owner of the studio.
-During this time I also gained my Advanced Diploma of the Pilates Method and co-founded National Pilates Training, where I now lecture in all three courses offered.
-My specialty areas are postural analysis, rehabilitation and pregnancy.
+After completing the course, I became a casual matwork instructor at the Moonee Ponds (MP) studio and over time I worked up to be the proud owner of this studio.
+During this time, I also gained my Advanced Diploma of the Pilates Method and co-founded National Pilates Training, where I am an educator for the courses offered, as well as facilitate professional development workshops.